 After 10-plus years and 194,000-plus miles, I had my first mechanical problem.
 For the first time, I was going to the mechanic for something other than arbitrary, mileage-based maintenance.
 Continue reading The hall of famer lets me down

 Last week I had to get an air conditioner serviced.
 The air conditioner was cooling fairly well, but struggling to keep up on hot days when it had kept up just fine last year.
 So I bit the bullet and paid $79 for a cleaning and health check.
-In the process I learned it’s possible to clean your own air conditioner.
+In the process I learned it’s possible to clean your air conditioner at home.
+And save a bundle.

 I also learned is that a cleaning can make the difference between running all day and being able to maintain a comfortable temperature while cycling.
 So cleaning the air conditioner makes it more comfortable and more efficient, saving you money.
 I also learned that the most important part of the cleaning is something you can do yourself, very easily.
 If your air conditioner isn’t under warranty anymore, you can save the $79, which adds up.

-Continue reading Clean your own air conditioner and save a bundle
+Continue reading Clean your air conditioner at home

 A query appeared on one of the train forums and has slowly spread through several discussion groups I’m aware of, regarding a 2-rail O scale train layout, built by a hobbyist in the 1950s and 1960s, who died in 1967.
 The layout sat for 45 years, and now someone has approached a couple of hobbyists about possibly liquidating it.